Man’s mind, once stretched by a new idea,

-If you want to improve your communication skills and become a more confident communicator there is one skill you need to start with:
+If you want to improve your communication skills and become a more confident communicator there is one skill you need to begin with:

 We tend to repeat what we are comfortable doing.
 That means we often put off trying something new because it’s out of our comfort zone.
-That is why when it comes to communicating well, you need to work to do or say something that you aren’t very comfortable with.
+That is why when it comes to communicating well, you need to work towards doing or saying something that you are not very comfortable with.

 Think about the first time you spoke in front of a group or drove a car.
 You were probably nervous and felt uncomfortable.
 Yet, by repeating the activity, you were able to expand your comfort zone and learn a new skill.

 It’s the same with all new skills.
 Sometimes you just need to try it – even though it doesn’t feel comfortable at first.
 You’ll find that the more you practice, the easier new skills will become.
 This is especially true with communication.